TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

       *compileflags* gives the set of flags that should be used by the Python compiler when running the examples.
-If not specified, then it will default to the set of future-import flags that apply to *globs*.
+If not specified, then it will default to the set of future-agiza flags that apply to *globs*.

       The output of each example is checked using the :class:`DocTestRunner`'s output checker, and the results are formatted by the